versionpress/versionpress/docs/content/en/sync/index.md

 See also the [blog post on staging](https://blog.versionpress.net/2015/09/versionpress-2-0-staging/).

-!!!
-Note "Available since VersionPress 2.0"
+!!! note "Available since VersionPress 2.0"
     The functionality described in this section is available since the [2.0 release](/en/release-notes/2.0/).